RyKaj/Documentation/InfrastructureArchitecture/Cloud/Cloud-Design-Patterns.md

 -   The data for tenants that need a high degree of data isolation and privacy can be stored on a completely separate server.

-Scaling and data movement operations {#CloudDesignPatterns-Scalinganddatamovementoperations}
+Scaling and data movement operations
 ------------------------------------

 Each of the sharding strategies implies different capabilities and